Decision Trees in Machine Learning: Two Types (+ Examples)

 Gain hands-on experience with classification trees

 If you want to get started on understanding how decision trees work in machine learning, consider registering for these guided projects to apply your skills to real-world projects.
-You can complete them in two hours or less:
+You can complete them in two hours:

 Decision Tree Classifier for Beginners in R